Welcome to Year 4.

 - Persuasive posters

 The school’s maths scheme(Abacus) is enjoyed by pupils in year 4.
-We enjoy meeting the different characters (Frog and Cheeky Chimp) who help us to be successful in using different methods to solve arithmetic sums and worded problems.
+We enjoy meeting the different characters (Frog and Cheeky Chimp) who help us to be successful in using different methods to solve arithmetic and worded problems.

 - Written methods of multiplication and division, including the short method